-Appearance: Upperside dark brown with extended orange colouration.
-Males have an elongated sex-brand on the fore wing.
+Appearance: Upperside orange and brown.
+Males have an indistinct, elongated sex-brand on the fore wing.
 Male underside light brown with dark markings and eyespots.
-Female hind wing underside mainly grey-brown marbled, fore wing underside more colourful.
+Female hind wing underside grey-brown marbled, fore wing underside more colourful.

 Wingspan: 5.5–6.5 cm

 Range: South-eastern Australia (from eastern QLD across NSW, ACT, and VIC into south-eastern SA), south-western WA, and TAS.